lerooze/journey-docs/docs/source/domain.rst

 The data domains that :mod:`Journey` can handle are the following:

     * `DBDat` handles data that are stored directly into :mod:`Journey` database tables.
-Details are described in the section :doc:`domain/dbdat/index`
+For details see section :doc:`domain/dbdat/index`.

     * `IFDat` handles data coming from Investment Fund units.
-Details are described in the following section :doc:`domain/ifdat/index`
+For details see section :doc:`domain/ifdat/index`.

 .. toctree::
    :maxdepth: 1